Sexual Health: beyond STIs and pregnancy scare.

 The World Health Organisation defines sexual health as: “a state of physical, mental and social well-being in relation to sexuality.
 It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.”
 Despite this very positive definition we still associate sexual health with talk of sexually transmitted infections and unplanned pregnancies.
 As one talks about exercise and varied diet with talking about healthy lifestyle we should focus on how one can have a more fulfilling sexual lifestyle.
 As much as it is important to educate people of the consequences of unprotected sex it is equally important to help people understand what makes a healthy sex life.

 Recent studies show that sex education in Malta is seen primarily as the responsibility of the teachers of Personal and Social Development.
 Parents prefer not to approach the awkward and uncomfortable topic with their children and sometimes feel ill at ease when PSD teachers do it.
 When some parents and teachers, do pluck up the courage to talk to the teenagers about their bits, they tend to do just that.
-They tend to talk about what goes where and then emphasise on the different infections and life threatening diseases one might get from sex.
+They tend to talk about what goes where and when.
+They then emphasise on the different infections and life threatening diseases one might get from sex.
 It is very important that one talks about this, especially with young people, as STIs and unplanned pregnancies are all very real.
-However, one might also want to discuss and teach young adults on how to lead a healthy sexual life.
-Unfortunately, in 2012 one still meets a lot of couples and individuals who do not enjoy healthy, fulfilling sexual intimacy.
+Abstinence is a virtue one should discuss when talking about sex education but sometimes it seems like some educators are adamant in pushing for abstinence no matter what.
+Other professionals choose to discuss and teach young adults how to lead a healthy sexual life.
+This is to be encouraged as unfortunately, in 2012 one still meets a lot of couples and individuals, who do not enjoy healthy, fulfilling sexual intimacy.

-First published on Health and Fitness magazine with Malta Today.
+Article first published on Health & Fitness magazine with Malta Today newspaper.